WIOU (AM)

-WIOU (1350 kHz) is a commercial AM radio station in Kokomo, Indiana.
-It is owned by Hoosier AM/FM LLC, with studios and offices on Indiana State Road 26 in Kokomo.
-It broadcasts a sports radio format, mostly from Fox Sports Radio.
+WIOU (1350 kHz) was a commercial AM radio station in Kokomo, Indiana.
+It was owned by Hoosier AM/FM LLC, with studios and offices on Indiana State Road 26 in Kokomo.
+It broadcast a sports radio format, mostly from Fox Sports Radio.

-WIOU is powered at 5,000 watts by day and 1,000 watts at night, on 1350 AM.
+WIOU was powered at 5,000 watts by day and 1,000 watts at night, on 1350 AM.
 It has a directional antenna system using an in-line four-tower array, pushing a directional pattern north over Kokomo.
-The directional pattern is slightly different day and night.
+The directional pattern was slightly different day and night.

 History

 On August 6, 1948, WIOU first signed on the air.
 It was owned by North Central Indiana Broadcasting and featured programming from the CBS Radio Network.
 It was originally powered at 1,000 watts around the clock, but later got a daytime boost to 5,000 watts.

 WIOU was established by Richard H. Blacklidge, William Naftzger, and John Carl Jefferies.
 Blacklidge was the CEO of the Kokomo Tribune newspaper at the time.
 Naftzger was a local attorney.
 Jefferies had been with radio station WKMO as general manager.
 The call letters, WIOU, were chosen by Naftzger's wife, Alma, since all were in debt to start the station.
 IOU stands for "I owe you".